agda/agda/doc/user-manual/tools/generating-latex.rst

         :language: latex

-Note that these examples might not satisfy all your requirements, and might not work in all settings.
+Note that these examples might not satisfy all your requirements, and might not work in all settings (in particular, for LuaLaTeX or XeLaTeX it might be necessary to install one or more fonts).
 If you have to follow a particular house style, then you may want to make sure that the Agda code follows this style, and that you do not inadvertently change the style of other text when customising the style of the Agda code.

 .. _polytable: https://www.ctan.org/pkg/polytable
 .. _hyperref: https://www.ctan.org/pkg/hyperref